Rooted in Justice 2024-2025

 USE OF FUNDS

-All Rooted in Justice grantees must share a plan to allocate a portion of the grant funds for youth participants to manage.
+As part of the Request for Proposals, all Rooted in Justice grantees must share a plan to allocate a portion of the grant funds for youth participants to manage.
 What do we mean by this?
-Youth participants can use their allocated funding to:
+We ask applicants to specifically set aside some amount of the grant funds for youth to allocate to priorities of their choosing.
+For example, youth participants can use their allocated funding to:

 • Fund an entrepreneurial endeavor;